iBaa/PlexConnect/update/OSX/readme.md

 # OpenConnect

-How to install  (if updating OpenConnect you must perform steps 1 & 2 again to get the updated scripts prior to launching the new app that you can download in step 3)
+How to install OpenConnect

 Step 1.
-Kill plexconnect if its running or unload your plist if used to autostart PlexConnect.
+Kill plexconnect if its running or unload your plist if used to autostart PlexConnect via launchctl.

 Step 2.
-To install OpenConnect app on osx simply run this app in guide mode (OpenConnect has built-in in PlexConnect updater function):
+To install OpenConnect on osx simply download, follow the instrustions then run this app in guide mode (OpenConnect has a built-in in OpenConnect/PlexConnect updater option):

 https://www.dropbox.com/sh/t45w85ktydh0dvu/6-8W2POoM4